Laser Treatments for Hyperpigmentation & Melasma on Dark Skin

 The good news is that sometimes a break is exactly what the skin needed… And frustrated patients might return a year later and find that for unknown mysterious reasons, this time their skin responds better, and their melasma is successfully treated.

-One last comment about laser treatment for dark skin and your skin needing a break.
+One last comment about laser treatment and your skin needing a break.
 There are darker skin patients with skin hyperpigmentation who have tried dozens of remedies and treatments before they finally find their way to us.
 For many of them, their melasma has gotten progressively worse during the course of all these treatments.
 This is especially true of those with darker ethnic skin who have an unstable melasma.
 In cases like these, often their skin is so “overstimulated” by all the “stuff” that has been thrown at it, that is in a state of hypersensitivity and hyper-reactivity just because of all the treatments.

 If their skin could talk to you it would say: “Hey human whose body I cover, I know you love me, and I know you care about me… but please!
 I am overloaded!
 I am dazed and confused by all the stuff coming at me!
 Please, let me calm down and relax!
 Please help me find equilibrium and balance!”

 For a patient like this, we will recommend a very very very simple regiment of natural calming balms and lotions that skin loves… and that will calm it down and help restore its homeostasis (biological balance).
 Thereafter, once their skin is calmed down, their melasma has a much better chance of being successfully treated.

 I call this condition: “Too much in the soup”.
 Unfortunately this happens all too often in the world of medicine, wherein a patient is taking too many remedies, medicines and treatments for a particular condition.
 Sometimes one doctor may have prescribed all the treatments and sometimes the patient is following the advice of a number of doctors, pharmacists, friends and web-articles.
 The point is: “There is too much stuff in the soup”, and we cannot tell what is working, what is not and what might be making things worse.

 Like a soup that tastes bad… If it’s packed with 37 ingredients, there is no way to know which ingredient is the one that’s making it taste bad.
 You have to simplify the recipe to figure it out.
 Analogously, so much is being thrown at your physiology, that it is agitated and in an unstable state of heightened sensitivity and over-reactivity.
 Thus, we need back off and simplify the physiological landscape by eliminating everything we can, thereby calming it down to more stable state.